 ‘There is no friend as loyal as a book’, said Hemingway.
 (Quite a long sentence for him.)
 He wasn’t talking specifically about novels, but the point holds true.
 Disappearing into a novel, letting it shelter, transport and transform you… this is deep, reliable pleasure.

-If they represented my bookshelves at home, the what the afternoon knows fiction section would house a vast collection of semi-disintegrated Penguin Classic editions of the great Victorian novels.
+If they represented my bookshelves at home, the what the afternoon knows bookshelves would house a vast collection of semi-disintegrated Penguin Classic editions of the great Victorian novels.
 Each volume would have a full cockade of post-it notes blooming crazily from the top edge of the pages, and marginalia of various dates (and standards) scribbled in pencil against key passages.
 I wouldn’t let anyone read those scribbled comments.
 But I hope that as I (slowly) add to these shelves you might feel tempted to seek out some of these great works.

 The bookshelves would also have an extremely heterogeneous collection of non-fiction texts.
 Each is here here because—in true William Morris fashion!—I have found something useful or beautiful in it.
 I hope as you browse these shelves you’ll find some things to help you feel less alone, too.